MicrosoftDocs/CordovaDocs/cordovadocs/tips-workarounds/measuring-performance.md

 ### Profiling Windows Phone from Visual Studio

 You can use Visual Studio developer tools to profile your Windows Phone app.
 Start by opening your Windows Phone project in Visual Studio and setting the target, mode, and architecture.
-We recommend you choose a device rather than one of the available emulators since an emulator’s graphics and IO characteristics are different from a real device.
+We recommend you choose a device rather than one of the available emulators since an emulatorï¿½s graphics and IO characteristics are different from a real device.
 We recommend that you always use a physical device for performance testing.

 ![vs menu](media/measure-performance/vs-menu.png)

-To access Visual Studio’s profiling tools you can then go to **Debug** -> **Start Diagnostic Tools Without Debugging**.
+To access Visual Studioï¿½s profiling tools you can then go to **Debug** -> **Start Diagnostic Tools Without Debugging**.
 This will bring up the Diagnostics Hub where you can pick the tools that you want to run.
 We found the CPU Usage and HTML UI Responsiveness tools very useful for diagnosing rendering issues in our tests.

 The following image shows the Diagnostic Hub in Visual Studio.

 ![diagnostic hub](media/measure-performance/diagnostic-hub.png)

-Once you check the tools you want to use, click **Start** and it will start your diagnostic session and run the profilers you’ve selected.
+Once you check the tools you want to use, click **Start** and it will start your diagnostic session and run the profilers youï¿½ve selected.
 Once you stop your session, you will get a report with the summary of your profiling session.

 The following image shows a sample report that was created from the diagnostic tool for CPU usage and HTML UI responsiveness.

 ![diagnostic tool in VS for CPU usage and HTML UI responsiveness](media/measure-performance/diagnostics-vs.png)

-For more on Visual Studio’s developer tools, visit  [http://blogs.msdn.com/b/visualstudioalm/archive/2013/07/12/performance-and-diagnostics-hub-in-visual-studio-2013.aspx](http://blogs.msdn.com/b/visualstudioalm/archive/2013/07/12/performance-and-diagnostics-hub-in-visual-studio-2013.aspx).
+For more on Visual Studioï¿½s developer tools, visit  [http://blogs.msdn.com/b/visualstudioalm/archive/2013/07/12/performance-and-diagnostics-hub-in-visual-studio-2013.aspx](http://blogs.msdn.com/b/visualstudioalm/archive/2013/07/12/performance-and-diagnostics-hub-in-visual-studio-2013.aspx).

 ### A Word of caution

 Using the developer tools is a great way to figure out where your app is slow.
 However, the numbers you see aren't infallible.
 The act of profiling slows down execution because the runtime has to save all the profiling information.
-There’s no way to avoid this, but we expect in most scenarios you won’t be concerned with the overhead that profiling adds to execution time.
+Thereï¿½s no way to avoid this, but we expect in most scenarios you wonï¿½t be concerned with the overhead that profiling adds to execution time.

 ## <a id="measuring2"></a>Measuring performance via JavaScript